Michael Gasperson

-Michael Gasperson (born June 10, 1982) is a former American football wide receiver in the National Football League.
+Michael Gasperson (born June 10, 1982) is an American former professional football wide receiver in the National Football League (NFL).
 He played for the Philadelphia Eagles for one season in 2007.
 He was signed by the Eagles as an undrafted free agent in 2005.
 He played college football at San Diego.

-Early years
+Early life

 Gasperson was a four-sport letterman at Palma High School in Salinas, California and earned the school's Outstanding Senior Athlete award in his senior year.
 In addition to playing baseball, basketball and soccer as a kid, he was also a competitive swimmer.

 College career

 Gasperson played college football at the University of San Diego under former San Francisco 49ers head coach Jim Harbaugh.
 In 2002, Gasperson received first-team All-Pioneer Football League honors after hauling in a team-high 57 receptions for 907 yards and 10 touchdowns.
 During a 2002 regular season game against Valparaiso Gasperson set a school and conference record with five touchdowns.

 Over three seasons, Gasperson accounted for 116 receptions, 1,894 yards, and 17 touchdowns.
 He was named to the Sports Network's I-AA Mid-Major All-America Team in 2004.
 He also earned team MVP honors.